-During the 7th quarter of the program each student will be required to prove that they have achieved proficiency and critical thinking skills for an entry level technologist.
-The student will be able to complete the final competency once they have achieved a 75% on a simulated mock exam.
-The final competency will be done by demonstrating their abilities to the clinical coordinator or program director on a sampling of all previously completed competency clearance procedures that may be performed on a trauma patient.
-The competency will be divided into four phases: trauma, skull/bony thorax, GI & image evaluation.
-The patient will not have the ability to adapt to the standard positions during phase I, the trauma phase.
+During the 7th quarter of the program each student will be required to prove that they have achieved proficiency skills of an entry level technologist.
+The student will be able to complete the terminal competency once they have achieved a 75% on a simulated mock exam.
+The terminal competency will be done by demonstrating their abilities to the clinical coordinator or program director on a sampling of all previously completed competency clearance procedures that may be performed on a trauma patient.
+The student will be given up to 60 minutes notification prior to starting the final competency.
+The competency will be divided into three phases: trauma, skull/bony thorax & GI.
+The patient will not have the ability to adapt to the standard positions.
 The student must adapt to the TRAUMA patient.
-The student's final clearance score(s) will count for 20% of their final clinical grade for the quarter.

 The competency clearance final assessment will be performed under simulated conditions.
-No exposures will be made, and the evaluation will be judged by the clinical coordinator or program director based on the student's ability.
-The final competency review will include assessment of patient interaction, radiation protection, room preparedness, patient safety, organizational skills, psychomotor skills, positioning, procedure, image knowledge, and technique selection.
-The student will be allowed 2 hours to complete the competency.
-The student will be given 1 hour to complete Phase I, 30 minutes to complete Phase II, 15 minutes to complete Phase III & 5 minutes to complete Phase V. Each phase requires the student to communicate effectively with the patient, manipulate the equipment & position the patient as need be, select the proper technical factors, breath the patient appropriately & use proper radiation protection in a timely manner
+No exposures will be made and the evaluation will be judged by the clinical coordinator or program director based on the student's ability.
+The final competency review will include assessment of patient interaction, psychomotor skills, positioning, procedure knowledge and technique selection.
+The student will be allowed two hours to complete the competency.
+The student will be given one hour to complete Phase I, 30 minutes to complete Phase II and 15 minutes to complete Phase III.